-The University of Virginia's Thomas Jefferson Memorial Foundation Professor of History, Alan Taylor -- a recent addition to the department -- has now won the Pulitzer Prize for "The Internal Enemy: Slavery and War in Virginia, 1772-1832," the story of the struggle for liberty among the slaves along the Chesapeake, who thought of the numerous British sailing ships they saw as as "freedom’s swift-winged angels."
+The University of Virginia announced today that the Thomas Jefferson Memorial Foundation Professor of History, Alan Taylor -- a recent addition to the department -- has now won the Pulitzer Prize for "The Internal Enemy: Slavery and War in Virginia, 1772-1832," the story of the struggle for liberty among the slaves along the Chesapeake, who thought of the numerous British sailing ships they saw as "freedom’s swift-winged angels."

 The publisher -- W. W. Norton & Company -- writes:

 "...
 Over many nights, hundreds of slaves paddled out to the warships seeking protection for their families from the ravages of slavery.
 The runaways pressured the British admirals into becoming liberators.
 As guides, pilots, sailors, and marines, the former slaves used their intimate knowledge of the countryside to transform the war.
 They enabled the British to escalate their onshore attacks and to capture and burn Washington, D.C.
 Tidewater masters had long dreaded their slaves as "an internal enemy."

 By mobilizing that enemy, the war ignited the deepest fears of Chesapeake slaveholders.
 It also alienated Virginians from a national government that had neglected their defense.
 Instead they turned south, their interests aligning more and more with their section.
 In 1820 Thomas Jefferson observed of sectionalism: "Like a firebell in the night [it] awakened and filled me with terror.
 I considered it at once the knell of the union."
 The notes of alarm in Jefferson's comment speak of the fear aroused by the recent crisis over slavery in his home state.
 His vision of a cataclysm to come proved prescient. ..."